 Granulated Sugar – Adds more sweetness to the cookies.

-Baking Soda & Salt – Acts as leavener in the cookies.
+Baking Soda & Salt – Acts as a leavening agent in the cookies.
 The salt enhances the flavor of the ingredients.

 Unsalted Butter – Gives richness and adds tenderness to the cookies

 Pumpkin Pie Spice – The perfect blend of spices that goes well with pumpkin.
-Click here for a recipe to make your own pumpkin pie spice.
-You can also buy pumpkin pie spice already made.
+You can make your own pumpkin pie spice or you can also buy pumpkin pie spice already made.